 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
+Theodore as alleged trustee was provided trust documents and certified to JP Morgan such documents.
+It is unknown what trust documents he used when Spallina claims to have fabricated ammendments only to Eliot’s cousnsel Christine Yates that would make distributions to ten grandchildren possible.
 Eliot states that the condominium was an asset of Shirley’s that according to her alleged Shirley Trust was ONLY to be distributed to her legally qualified beneficiaries at the time, which the alleged Shirley Trust clearly defines as Eliot, Lisa and Jill and their lineal descendants.
 That at the time the condominium was sold, Theodore signed forms, including tax forms while acting as the alleged PR of the Estate of Shirley.
 That at that time he sold the condominium Theodore was not the successor PR and not appointed by the Court.
 This was is large part was due to the fact that NO successor PR was chosen when Simon died to replace Simon.
 Then almost defying belief, Simon was further used to close the Estate of Shirley while DEAD, yes, DEAD, by Theodore’s former counsel, as part of the larger fraud to illegally seize Dominion and Control of the Estates and Trusts.
 The series of fraudulent documents, include documents that were forged and notarized by Simon Post Mortem and that were posited for him with the Court while he was dead for four months and whereby nobody notified the Court that he was DEAD and nobody elected a new PR to legally close the Estate.
 That this Fraud on the Court of using a DEAD PR to close the Estate of Shirley led this Court to reopen the Estate and further delay and stymie expected inheritances.
 In the September 13, 2013 hearing where Your Honor first learned of these frauds on the Court, Your Honor issued the statement that you had enough evidence there and then to read Miranda Warnings to Theodore, Spallina and Tescher.
 That all distributions made from this sale were then made after Theodore and the others who took them knew at the time that their own names had been forged and documents of theirs and their father were fraudulently notarized.
 None of them contacted the authorities once they had this knowledge that the documents were fraudulent making them all further unqualified to act in any fiduciary matters they claim in this lawsuit and cause for all of them to be reported by this Court to the proper authorities.

+ADD MIRANDA LANGUAGE and SPALLINA statement only to YATES

 The Trustee attempted to make a partial interim distribution to the trusts for all ten living grandchildren of Simon, into a separate trust for each grandchild under the Simon L. Bernstein Trust Dtd 9/13/12, with the respective parent of each grandchild as the trustee.